Fostering Health Equity through Community-Based Participatory Research

 - Duran B, Wallerstein N, Avila MM, Belone L, Minkler M, Foley K. Developing and Maintaining Partnerships with Communities.
 In: Israel BA, Eng E, Schulz AJ, Parker EA, eds.
 Methods for Community-Based Participatory Research for Health.
 2nd ed.
 San Francisco: Jossey-Bass; 2013:43-68.

 - Israel BA, Schulz AJ, Coombe CM, et al. Community-Based Participatory Research: An Approach to Research in the Urban Context.
 In: Urban Health.
 Oxford, U.K.: Oxford University Press; 2019:272-282.

 - Israel BA, Schulz AJ, Parker EA, et al. Critical Issues in Developing and Following CBPR Principles.
 In: Wallerstein N, Duran B, Oetzel JG, Minkler M, eds.
 Community-Based Participatory Research for Health: Advancing Social and Health Equity.
 3rd ed.
 San Francisco: Jossey-Bass; 2018:31-46.

 About the Author

 Katie Corbit is a master’s student in Health Behavior and Health Education at the University of Michigan School of Public Health and a research assistant at the Detroit URC.
 Her research interests include community-driven solutions and policy change for reproductive justice and the field of maternal/child health.
 Prior to enrolling at Michigan Public Health, Katie managed a collective impact initiative of over 30 community partners, Cradle Kalamazoo, aimed at eliminating racial disparities in infant mortality within Kalamazoo County, Michigan.
-She earned a BA in Spanish and Community Action & Social Change from the University of Michigan in 2014.
+She earned a BA in Spanish and Community Action and Social Change from the University of Michigan in 2014.